MarcelJurtz/mjurtz.com/_posts/2018-09-02-typescript-up-and-running-in-10-minutes.md

 As the name suggests, the main feature of TypeScript are strongly typed variables.
 But more on this in a moment.

 TypeScript is developed by Microsoft and was initiated by MS employee Anders Hejlsberg, who had already designed C#.
-TypeScript files typically end with the extension.ts and can be converted to JavaScript using the TypeScript Compiler (tsc).
+TypeScript files typically end with the extension .ts and can be converted to JavaScript using the TypeScript Compiler (tsc).
 Did I also mention that TypeScript is completely open source?

 ## Setup